 Any amendment or repeal of these provisions will require the approval of the holders of shares representing at least two-thirds of the shares entitled to vote in the election of directors, voting as one class.
 Ocugen's sixth amended and certificate of incorporation and bylaws also provides that Ocugen will indemnify its directors and officers to the fullest extent permitted by Delaware law.
-Ocugen's sixth amended and certificate of incorporation and bylaws also permit Ocugen to purchase insurance on behalf of any officer, director, employee or agent, regardless of whether Delaware law would permit indemnification.
+Ocugen's sixth amended and certificate of incorporation and bylaws also permit Ocugen to purchase insurance on behalf of any officer, director, employee or other agent for any liability arising out of his or her actions as its officer, director, employee or agent, regardless of whether Delaware law would permit indemnification.
 As described above, Ocugen has entered into separate indemnification agreements with its directors and executive officers that require Ocugen, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors and to advance their expenses incurred as a result of any proceeding against them as to which they could be indemnified.
 Ocugen believes that the limitation of liability provision in its sixth amended and certificate of incorporation and the indemnification agreements facilitate its ability to continue to attract and retain qualified individuals to serve as directors and officers.
 The limitation of liability and indemnification provisions in Ocugen's sixth amended and restated certificate of incorporation and amended and restated bylaws may discourage stockholders from bringing a lawsuit against directors for breach of their fiduciary duties.
 They may also reduce the likelihood of derivative litigation against directors and officers, even though an action, if successful, might benefit Ocugen and its stockholders.
 A stockholder's investment may be harmed to the extent Ocugen pays the costs of settlement and damage awards against directors and officers pursuant to these indemnification provisions.